5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 <details>
 <summary><strong>Why this guide is necessary</strong> (click to reveal)</summary>

-### Source situation: do we really need another guide for this?
+### Body of source material: do we really need another guide for this?

 Short answer: **Hell yeah, we need another guide!** But let me explain…